 We will say more about Daniel’s precious books.
 Precious they were, with each letter laboriously hand written, copied time after time, by those who prized knowledge more than gold.
 But let us continue with Adelard.

 Adelard of Bath loved all learning of the Latins and the Arabs.
 He conveyed this love to his young pupil.
 So he wrote to Henry in 1150 praising his love of learning:

 … you not only read carefully and with understanding those things the writings of the Latins contain, but you also dare to wish to understand the opinions of the Arabs concerning the sphere, and the circles and the movements of the planets. … Having been asked by you frequently to do this, although I am not confident in my own strength, nevertheless so that I may join philosophy to nobility in an example from our own age, I will attempt to fulfil your demand as far as I am able.
 Therefore I shall write in Latin what I learnt in Arabic about the world and its parts.

-Others have said of Abelard that he was responsible for an English renaissance.
+Others have said of Adelard that he was responsible for an English renaissance.
 Those who carried forward his learning included Roger Bacon and Robert Grosseteste.

-Charles Barnett, The Panizzi Lectures 1996: The Introduction of Arabic Learning into England 1997 The British Library.
+Charles Burnett, The Panizzi Lectures 1996: The Introduction of Arabic Learning into England 1997 The British Library.